WindhoverLabs/auto-yamcs/README.md

 ### Open MCT

-Assuming the yamcs setup was sucessful, now one may set up [Open MCT](https://github.com/akhenry/openmct-yamcs)  as a front-end to yamcs if desired:
+Assuming the yamcs setup was successful, now one may set up [Open MCT](https://github.com/akhenry/openmct-yamcs)  as a front-end to yamcs if desired:

 1. Install Open MCT: